doodboard/tutorial/README.md

 Nothing fancy here.
 Align the diodes as shown above, and solder them in.
 I recommend using flux, but it's not required.
 There are total of 22 diodes to install: 21 for the 21 switches, and 1 for the push function of rotary encoder.

-If you plan to use stabilisers, pay extra attention to the diodes near stab housings.
+If you plan to use stabilizers, pay extra attention to the diodes near stab housings.
 You should clip the diode legs flush to the PCB in order to prevent clearing issue.

 <br/>